-On June 15, 1979 I was in a car accident…..and I made it through.
+On June 15, 1979 I was in a car accident…and I made it through (duh, I’m writing this!).
 Just a remember to myself how important rehabilitation following an injury really is.
-And a shout out to you my readers to realize rehabilitation is so important for so many people for so many reasons.
-Thank all rehabilitation counselors!
+And a shout out to you my attorney readers to realize rehabilitation is so important for so many people for so many reasons.

-Read more about it (my accident) here How did I Get into Rehab Counseling?
+Read more about it (the car accident) here How did I Get into Rehab Counseling?
 Here’s a Little Story posted November 21, 2011.

-Upon considering all that happened that day, I was 15 and she would’ve only been about 17 or 18.
-Yet she literally saved my life!
-She came upon the scene that night and stayed with me until the ambulance arrived, even riding in the ambulance until we arrived at the hospital in town.
-She didn’t leave me until I was transported to another hospital out of town.
-From what I hear the medical staff and others involved thought she was a nurse!
+Upon considering all that happened that day, I was 15 and Teri was 17 or 18, and she literally saved my life!
+Teri came upon the scene that night, called 911 and stayed with me until the ambulance arrived, even riding in the ambulance until we arrived at the hospital in town.
+She didn’t leave me until I was transported to another hospital out of town (Mason City).
+From what I heard later, the medical staff and others involved in my early care thought she was a nurse!

-The waterfall, (shh, it’s man made)!
-Janice is the blonde with her hand over her face.
+Here’s the waterfall on the Iowa River, (shh, it’s “man” made)!
+Janice, my sister, is the blonde with her hand over her face.

 Use What You Got!
 If you click here you’ll read a 2011 article about me from the Des Moines Register (and see another picture of the Iowa River.)

 So, in closing of this blog, I stray from my loving attitude and will end this post as such:

 You can find this train car in Hampton, Iowa and flip it off if you’d like…for me!